singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-and-netlify-cms-from-template.md

 ```
 $ sudo mv netlify-git-api '/bin'
 ```
-* On Mac:
+* On Mac: *we will add description here*
-* On Windows:
+* On Windows: *we will add description here*

-#### 5. *Set up your gemfile - something on this here along with bundle install perhaps?*
+#### 5. Set up your gemfile
 We want to use Jekyll 3.0.0 and since we're using github, we will also add the github pages plugin.
-To do this, we open the gemfil and change/add the following:
+To do this, we open the gemfile in the root directory and change/add the following:
 ```
 gem 'jekyll', '~> 3.0.0'
 gem 'jekyll-sitemap'
 ```
-At the time of writing the jekyll used for the template was 2.5.3, but we're having no issues with the newer version of Jekyll so far, so we're going ahead :)
+At the time of writing the jekyll used for the template was 2.5.3, but we're having no issues with the newer version of Jekyll so far, so we're going ahead.

 #### 6. Bundle Install.
-The following command will install the jekyll gem specified in the gemfile, along with plugins, such as github-pages, since we're pushing to and fetching from github:
+The following command will install the jekyll gem specified in the gemfile, along with github-pages, since we just specified this in the gem file:
 ```
 $ bundle install
 ```
 Once you've used the command above, to install the listed gems, a gemfile.lock file will be created in your directory.
 This makes sure that netlify uses the same version of Jekyll (and whatever else you specified in the gemfile) that you used to build your site.

 #### 7. Start Netlify CMS Server
 From your newly cloned repo working in local directory run the following command, for each user you wish to add (you will be asked for an email, a name and a password):